michaelhush/M-LOOP/docs/tutorial.rst

 Learner specific options
 ~~~~~~~~~~~~~~~~~~~~~~~~

-There are many learner specific options (and different learner algorithms) described in :ref:`sec-options`.
+There are many learner specific options (and different learner algorithms) described in :ref:`sec-examples`.
 Here we consider just a couple of the most commonly used ones.
 M-LOOP has been designed to find an optimum quickly with no custom configuration as long as the experiment is able to provide a cost for every parameter it provides.

 However if your experiment will fail to work if there are sudden and significant changes to your parameters you may need to set the following options::